MV Elwha: Incidents

 On October 2, 1983, the Elwha ran aground in Grindstone Harbor, near Orcas Island, on a submerged reef while carrying 100 passengers.
 The collision was initially blamed on the failure of a steering component, but was later found to have been caused by Captain Billy Fittro going off-course to give a visitor a view of her waterfront home.
 The captain resigned in lieu of being discharged a few days after the incident; ferry chief Nick Tracey was fired the following month, after failing to report Captain Fittro's past negligence.
 The collision caused $250,000 in damage and forced the ferry out of service for several weeks.
 The rock was later named "Elwha Rock" in 1989 after the ferry; the incident also inspired the song "Elwha on the Rocks", recorded by the Island City Jazz Band and played on Seattle-area radio stations.

 In December 1990, a winter storm descended on the Puget Sound region while the Elwha was out of service for routine maintenance.
 Hurricane-force winds ripped mooring lines and repeatedly slammed the now partially adrift ferry into the concrete pier it was tied up alongside.
 The accident resulted in millions of dollars in damage and forever altered the ferry.
 The Elwha lost control while approaching the Anacortes terminal in January 1994 and destroyed the support structure for the pedestrian walkway.
 While on the Friday Harbor–Sidney run in July 1996, the ferry was taken on an alternate route around San Juan Island and was grounded on a rock, which damaged the hull.

 On September 8, 1999, the vessel suffered another serious accident when a software glitch led to it ramming the Orcas Island ferry dock, causing $3.8 million worth of damage to the linkspan and other terminal structures.

 Repairs and retirement

 In April 2018, an inspection of the ferry uncovered 12,000 ft2 of corroded steel beneath the floor of the Elwhas main passenger cabin.
-Repairs to the ferry took seven months and cost $25 million dollars.
+Repairs to the ferry took seven months and cost $25 million.